A Tokyo Itinerary: What to Do in Tokyo in 3 Days!

 Meiji Jingu Shrine

 This shrine commemorates the emperor and empress who were responsible for ending the paranoid isolationist policies, and reuniting Japan with the outside world.
-Bri and I took a charming walk through the surprisingly dense forestry and eventually happened upon the shrine area.
+Bri and I took a charming walk through the surprisingly dense forest and eventually happened upon the shrine area.

 The Hie Jinja Shrine isn't all that far away from here, if you're looking to get a quick photo in the "tunnel of torii," which are the famed Japanese orange gates that are so famous in other parts of the nation, especially Kyoto.